haqer1/jboss-cluster-hi-availability-demo/README.md

 #### 5.2.2) Automated testing
-It is best to test in automated fashion by passing website as 3rd argument to k8s-replication-test.sh or rather running the following test, similar to section [3.3.2)](#332-automated-testing):
+It is best to test in automated fashion by passing website as 3rd argument to k8s-replication-test.sh or rather by running the following test, similar to section [3.3.2)](#332-automated-testing):

 ```console
 mvn -Dtest=resat.sabiq.jboss.cluster.hi.availability.demo.KubernetesBasedReplicationTestAgainstAKS test